Bilingual Homeschooling: 5 Spanglish Families Share

 Brianne’s family

-Gina: Mami – Gina, first generation Cuban American.
+I’m Gina, first generation Cuban American.
 Spanish was my first language & I didn’t learn English until I went to preschool.
 English is my main language, though.
-Daddy – Anthony, mom is American from Alabama, dad is Italian from Sardinia.
-We have 2 children, a 3.5 year old girl & a 9 month old boy.
+My husband Anthony is half Italian on his dad’s side, while his mom is American from Alabama.
+We have 3 children – a 6.5 year old girl, a 4 year old boy, & an 18 month old boy.
+(Instagram: education.in.spanglish)

 THE SPANGLISH MIX